-- Saint Francis Veterinary Center’s Department of Diagnostic Imaging has MRI capabilities in partnership with Vet Imaging Partners.
+- Saint Francis Veterinary Center’s Department of Diagnostic Imaging has MRI capabilities in partnership with viagra.
 Your primary care veterinarian may refer your pet to Saint Francis for MRI services.

 For an MRI test, the area of the body being studied is placed inside a special machine that contains a strong magnet.
 Pictures from an MRI scan are digital images that can be saved and stored on a computer for more study.
 The images also can be reviewed remotely, such as in a clinic or an operating room.
 In some cases, contrast material may be used during the MRI scan to show certain structures more clearly.

 Magnetic resonance imaging (MRI) is done for many reasons.
 It is used to find problems such as tumors, bleeding, injury, blood vessel diseases, or infection.
 MRI also may be done to provide more information about a problem seen on an X-ray, ultrasound scan, or CT scan.
 Contrast material may be used during MRI to show abnormal tissue more clearly.

 For pets, most MRI studies are done on the head and spine:

 - Head.
 MRI can look at the brain for tumors, an aneurysm, bleeding in the brain, nerve injury, and other problems, such as damage caused by a stroke.
 MRI can also find problems of the eyes and optic nerves, and the ears and auditory nerves.

 - Spine.
 MRI can check the discs and nerves of the spine for conditions such as spinal stenosis, disc bulges, and spinal tumors.

 Other MRI studies that can benefit animals include:

 - Chest.
 MRI of the chest can look at the heart, the valves, and coronary blood vessels.
 It can show if the heart or lungs are damaged.
 MRI of the chest may also be used to look for certain types of cancer.